openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-audio.md

 ```
 audioManager.setDeviceActive(audio.ActiveDeviceType.SPEAKER, true).then(() => {
-  console.log(`Promise returned to indicate that the device is set to the active status.`);
+  console.info('Promise returned to indicate that the device is set to the active status.');
 });
 ```